Police: Man Steals Tablet From Ambulance In Brooklyn

 NEW YORK (CBSNewYork) — Police are trying to track down a man they say stole a tablet from an ambulance in Brooklyn.

 It happened around 10 a.m.
-Saturday on Bushwick Avenue near Hancock Street in Bushwick.READ MORE: Jersey Shore Businesses Gearing Up For Unofficial Start Of Summer, But Some Say Staffing Shortages Are Taking A Toll
+Saturday on Bushwick Avenue near Hancock Street in Bushwick.READ MORE: New Jersey Lifting Indoor Mask Mandate This Friday, Gov. Murphy Says

-Police said the suspect went inside an InstaCare EMS ambulance and removed a Samsung tablet, valued at $200.READ MORE: Stimulus Check Latest: Is A Fourth Relief Payment Coming?
+Police said the suspect went inside an InstaCare EMS ambulance and removed a Samsung tablet, valued at $200.READ MORE: Suspect Kevin Dawkins, 36, Arrested In Mass Shooting At Fairfield Township, NJ House Party; 'Not A Random Act Of Violence' Attorney General Says

-He allegedly took off in a dark-colored Nissan SUV.MORE NEWS: Family Of Fallen NYPD Officer Anastasios Tsakos Faces His Alleged Killer In Court
+He allegedly took off in a dark-colored Nissan SUV.MORE NEWS: New York City Public Schools Return To In-Person Learning This Fall, No Remote Classes

 Anyone with information about the suspect is asked to call the NYPD’s Crime Stoppers hotline at 1-800-577-TIPS (8477), or for Spanish, 1-888-57-PISTA (74782).
 You can also submit a tip via their website or on Twitter, @NYPDTips.
 All calls are kept confidential.